 1. Copies

-Here, you can choose how many copies of the presentation you want to print.
+Choose how many copies of the presentation you want to print.
+Print a test copy first if printing multiple.

 2. Print Button